 Things That Can Kill You in Iceland (Plus Sand Snakes)

-- Discover the 9 Worst Tourist Traps in Iceland
+- Tourist Deaths in Iceland

 Why is Iceland so dangerous?
 The extreme contrasts in the weather and nature are unlike anything most tourists have ever experienced.
 As a result, several tourists have sadly died in Iceland.
 Many instances could've been prevented if people had been more aware of their location and the possible dangers that Icelandic nature can hold.
 That is why it's so important to be prepared when traveling around Iceland, especially if you are on a self-driving tour.